markwragg/markwragg.github.io/drafts/AzCostTools.md

 $Cost | Show-CostAnalysis -ComparePrevious
 ```
 ![Show-CostAnalysis generates charts and tables for a set of returned cost data and shows charts for the previous cost data](/content/images/2024/Show-CostAnalysis-ComparePrev.png)

+Bear in mind the output of `Show-CostAnalysis` is not objects, so there's nothing here you can easily export or pipe into another cmdlet, but most of the calculations it uses were already performed via the `Get-SubscriptionCost` cmdlet, so the data is there.